The passport was launched in collaboration with, BBC Studios, ITV Studios and Sky, and was developed in consultation with Pact.

 The passport offers numerous benefits for employers as well as production staff and freelancers.
-For broadcasters, studios and production companies, the passport ensures that there is a high quality standard of training built into productions from the start.
-This will enable employers to hire future crew with confidence and move more quickly into production.
+For broadcasters, studios and production companies, the passport ensures that there is a high-quality standard of training built into productions from the start.
+This enables employers to hire future crew with confidence and move more quickly into production, avoiding duplication of training.

-Production staff and freelancers are able to complete all the necessary training via the ScreenSkills website, and they will receive a completion certificate to use when applying for production roles.
-To complete the training passport, they will need to register for a ScreenSkills account.
+Production staff and freelancers can complete all the necessary training via the ScreenSkills website and receive a completion certificate to use when applying for production roles.
+To complete the training passport, they need to register for a ScreenSkills account.

-- Tackling harassment and bullying at work - based on the principles of zero tolerance guidelines developed with organisations across the film, television and games industries by BFI and BAFTA, the module is design to help recognise and address harassment and bullying behaviours in the work place.
+- Tackling harassment and bullying at work - based on the principles of zero tolerance guidelines developed with organisations across the film, television and games industries by BFI and BAFTA, the module is designed to help recognise and address harassment and bullying behaviours in the workplace.

 - Safeguarding for all - an introduction to safeguarding for all people working in the screen industries including keeping people safe on productions and the workplace, identifying signs of harm or abuse and how to report it.